To the chief Musician upon Shoshannim, for the sons of Korah, Maschil, A Song of love.

 Psalm 45:11 “So shall the king greatly desire thy beauty: for he [is] thy Lord; and worship thou him.”

 So shalt thou be amiable in the eyes of thy husband, and truly acceptable and dear to him.
 Who, having purchased and betrothed thee to himself, justly requires thy whole heart, thy undivided love; and his affection.
-And the complacency which he will take in thee, will abundantly recompense thee for the loss of thy father’s house.
+And the pleasure which he will take in thee, will abundantly recompense thee for the loss of thy father’s house.

 “For he [is] thy Lord; and worship thou him”: As he is thy husband, and also as he is thy King and God, he is thy Lord, and justly claims thy unlimited service and adoration.
 Not only submit to his government, but give him divine honors and worship him as God and Lord.